HamletDuFromage/4chan-mass-reply/README.md

 ## Features:

+- Ability to mimic many filename types
+- Add a meme website watermark to uploads
-- Anonymize image uploads by randomizing hash and filename
+- Anonymize file hash
-- Redditify image uploads
 - Bypass ban evasion detection by stripping the 4chan_pass cookie and randomizing numbers of the user-agent
 - Bypass common wordfilters by replacing a letter in the filtered words with a similar letter
-- Automatically slide captcha it into the right position
+- Automatically slide captcha into the right position
 - Reattach the last selected file
 - Configurable mass reply with multiple targets
 - Soyquote text and filename
+- Automatically convert WebP to JPEG
+- Automatically compress big images

 ![popup](screenshots/popup.png)